mportesdev/mportesdev.github.io/_posts/2021-08-16-lbyl-vs-eafp-timing-comparison.md

 additional `4 in numbers` list item look-up.
 This operation's average time complexity is `O(n)`.

-Thank you for reading, and feel free to contact me if you think something is wrong or missing in this blog post.

 [lbyl]: https://docs.python.org/3/glossary.html#term-lbyl
 [eafp]: https://docs.python.org/3/glossary.html#term-eafp
 [timeit]: https://docs.python.org/3/library/timeit.html#timeit.timeit